Envirometrix/PredictiveSoilMapping/docs/Soilmapping_using_mla.md

 #>     dist
 ```

-to produce probability maps per soil class, we need to turn the `probability=TRUE` option:
+to produce probability maps per soil class, we need to turn on the `probability=TRUE` option:

 ```r